Medically reviewed by Mary Lucas, RN

 Why it’s an issue: Knowing your body is key to consistent orgasms.
 If you know tapping your clit does nothing but circles on your clit drives you wild, then your partner can focus on that motion in bed.
 Every body is different and it takes time to discover what yours responds best to.
 Once you know the positions and sensations that best build to orgasm, you can set yourself up for success by incorporating those into the bedroom.

 Solution: Explore your body.
 Spend some solo time playing around with different techniques to see what feels best.
 Listen to a sex podcast or read a book to discover new things to try.
-There are many ways to explore your sexuality without a partner.
+There are many ways to explore your sexuality without a partner and learn how to have sex with yourself.
 You can also explore with your partner, but don’t make the focus reaching orgasm.
 Instead, simply play around together to see what you enjoy the most.

 Why it’s an issue: You need more than the right amount of foreplay; you need the right kind of foreplay.
 For 70% of women, it’s impossible to orgasm without direct clitoral stimulation.
 You can check all the other boxes of great sex, but you still might not get the sweet release you seek until you bring your clit into the picture.
 Even if you don’t need your clit to come, taking advantage of this high-nerve ending body part will make the road to orgasm much smoother.